epfl-ada/ada-2022-project-xxdatasiencesxx/README.md

 ## Proposed additional datasets

 - [ImdB crew dataset](https://datasets.imdbws.com/).
-The issue with this dataset is that it does not contain movies released before 1980.
+We need to deal with the fact that it does not contain movies released before 1980.

 - [Directors' and writers' gender](https://github.com/taubergm/HollywoodGenderData/blob/master/all_directors_gender.csv)